r4tylmz/better-poi/README.md

 ## Introduction

-Better Poi is a extensoin for Apache Poi, which is a powerful library to read and write Microsoft Office documents.
+Better Poi is a extension for Apache Poi, which is a powerful library to read and write Microsoft Office documents.
 Better Poi is designed to make it easier to use Apache Poi.

 ## Features